top of page

 Our lovely Dales village has a lot to offer, with great links to wider areas such as Bedale or Leyburn.
 There is plenty to see when staying in the village.

-Overlooked by the Village Inn, the Village Green hosts both Cricket, including matches against the stars of Emmerdale, and quoits to provide the typical English Village Green scene in the summer.
+Overlooked by the Village's school and public house, the Village Green hosts both Cricket, including matches against the stars of Emmerdale, and quoits to provide the typical English Village Green scene in the hot summers.

 In recent years the Village has also hosted stages of the Tour De Yorkshire.